dahlia/fedify/docs/manual/actor.md

 > Fedify currently supports two key types:
 >
 >  -  RSA-PKCS#1-v1.5 (`"RSASSA-PKCS1-v1_5"`) is used for [HTTP
+>     Signatures](./send.md#http-signatures) and [Linked Data
->     Signatures](./send.md#http-signatures).
+>     Signatures](./send.md#linked-data-signatures).
 >  -  Ed25519 (`"Ed25519"`) is used for [Object Integrity
 >     Proofs](./send.md#object-integrity-proofs).
 >
-> HTTP Signatures is a de facto standard for signing ActivityPub activities,
+> HTTP Signatures and Linked Data Signatures are de facto standards for signing
-> and Object Integrity Proofs is a new standard for verifying the integrity
+> ActivityPub activities, and Object Integrity Proofs is a new standard for
-> of the objects in the fediverse.
-While HTTP Signatures is widely supported
+> verifying the integrity of the objects in the fediverse.
+While HTTP
+> Signatures and Linked Data Signatures are widely supported in the fediverse,
-> in the fediverse, it's limited to the RSA-PKCS#1-v1.5 algorithm,
+> it's limited to the RSA-PKCS#1-v1.5 algorithm.
-> and unusable for [forwarding from inbox][1] and [several other cases][2].
 >
-> If your federated app needs to support both HTTP Signatures and Object
+> If your federated app needs to support HTTP Signatures, Linked Data
+> Signatures, and Object Integrity Proofs at the same time,
-> Integrity Proofs, you need to generate both RSA-PKCS#1-v1.5 and Ed25519 key
+> you need to generate both RSA-PKCS#1-v1.5 and Ed25519 key
 > pairs for each actor, and store them in the database—and we recommend
 > you to support both key types.